anfindsen/CorrelationEqCausation/docs/index.markdown

 ### **Prediction on movie features** - Melker (plots)/ Rasmus

-Let's look at if it is possible to predict if a movie will be nominated for an Oscar from popular opinion.
+Let's look at if it is possible to predict if a movie will be nominated for an oscar from popular opinion.
 To do this we split the movies into two: movies, where at least one actor/actress was nominated, and movies where there weren't any.

 From looking at the lineplots depicting movie average rating and number of votes relation to being nominated, a general trend upwards can be seen.
 However, even at the level of the highest ratings, so few movies get nominated, and we can't say with high confidence, that a well- or often-reviewed movie will get nominated
 <div style="display: flex; gap: 1px; align-items: center;">